 The Franklin Square Chinese Lantern Festival transforms the park with large, bright Chinese lanterns that with a ticket, you can admire up close.
-Meanwhile, the arts aren’t forgotten with events like the Rittenhouse Square Fine Arts Festival and the Manayunk Arts Festival.
+Meanwhile, the arts aren’t forgotten with events like the Rittenhouse Square Fine Arts Show and the Manayunk Arts Festival.

 Philly celebrates its diversity year-round but during the summer, we can really have a party.
 There are countless festivals that everyone can enjoy, including (but definitely not limited to) the Irish Festival, Pride, Hispanic Fiesta, Islamic Heritage Festival, and the African Festival.
 And most of these festivals you can hear music, dance, and enjoy delicious dishes.

 Perhaps the most unique festival on offer is the Mushroom Festival in Kennett Square.
 Fans of the fungus can celebrate with a mushroom eating contest, run/walk, classic car show, and a “Cute as a Button (Mushroom) Baby Photo Contest.”

 What to Eat in Summer